What are the key differences between TPD and trauma insurance?

 |Policy expiry||Converts to a modified TPD policy with reduced benefits or expires at a specified date or age||Expires at specified date or age|

 The cost of any trauma or TPD insurance policy depends on your personal situation, the insurer and the policy, but you can generally expect trauma insurance to be considerably more expensive.

 Average cost of trauma insurance and TPD cover

 Average cost is taken from quotes available through finder's quoting engine.
 Quote is based on a 35 year old office worker in NSW.
-Prices are subject to change.
+Prices were accurate for November 2016 and are subject to change.

 Why is trauma more expensive than TPD?